CLOSE X

 Another Thing to Do In Lugano – Head for Higher Ground

-I was amazed, as I’m sure other Americans are, by the colorful array of vegetables.
-Among the produce was a half-dozen baskets of different types of mushrooms, all looking as if just plucked from the forest floor.
+As I’m sure other Americans are, I was amazed by the colorful variety of vegetables.
+Among the produce were a half-dozen baskets of different types of mushrooms, all looking as if plucked from the forest floor.
 It’s almost spell-binding for those of us acclimated to supermarkets back home.

 Not far beyond, on Via Pessina, the next corner, I found the Gabbani macellaria, salumeria, and charcuterie.
-More heaven for foodies, I thought.
+This is more heaven for foodies, I thought.

 a couple standing in an ornate church

-Still, on a search for more things to do in Lugano, I crossed the street in front of the station and walked down steps heading back into the old city.
+Still searching for more things to do in Lugano, I crossed the street in front of the station and walked down the steps, heading back into the old city.
 I soon found myself in another delightful little neighborhood.
-Its cobbled street flowed down the hillside, past small apartments, gelaterias, and all sorts of little shops.
+Its cobbled street flowed down the hillside, past small apartments, gelaterias, and many little shops.

-To me, the multi-colored buildings lining the street looked like giant child’s building blocks.
+The multi-colored buildings lining the street looked like giant children’s building blocks.
 Every once in a while, I’d come upon a staircase.
-One was particularly lengthy, making me glad I’d decided to take a walk down from, and not up, to the station.
+One was particularly lengthy, making me glad I’d decided to walk down from, not up, to the station.

 Wandering down Via Paolo Regazonni, I came to the Cathedral of San Lorenzo-Lugano, its Renaissance bell tower rising over the city.
 After entering the beautiful church, I found it had a Baroque interior with many frescoes.